 Visiting Bologna in Fall – September, October, and November

 Fall is another great time to visit Bologna.
-Temperatures start to cool, with temperatures in the 50s and 60s, although colder temperatures are not uncommon.
+Temperatures start to cool, with temperatures ranging between 10-20C, although colder temperatures are not uncommon.
 There are a series of food and wine festivals and some of the top produce products are in season, including mushrooms.
 Some of these festivals are easy to visit from Bologna on a day trip to nearby towns or villages.
 October 4 is also Bologna’s Saint’s Day, which is a good time to visit to witness the celebrations.

 In September, Parma hosts a Festival for Prosciutto di Parma and Piacenza hosts a Coppa Festival.
 It’s a month to celebrate meat!
 Looking for something a little more adventurous, how about an Eel Festival in Ferrara.
 Some of the best festivals in the area occur in November, including November Porc in Parma.
 The nearby town of Imola hosts Baccanale, a 16-day festival including exhibitions, markets, food, and wine, along with several food routes focused on the dishes and tradition of Imola.

 As for events in Bologna, check out Mortadella Please with mortadella tastings and cooking classes.
 And a definite Bologna must see has to be the crowning of the Mortadella Queen.
 Emilia Romagna’s largest wine exhibit takes place in November in Bologna.
 Enologica represents all of the top winemakers in the region.

 During weekends throughout October and November, one of the largest fall festivals is TartuFesta in the Bologna Hills.
 The heart of the truffle festival includes the events held in Savigno, the Citta del Tartufo, and Sasso Marconi, which also sees displays of Italian food products.